Nashville’s Music City Center Gets 150 Displays and Fine-Pixel LEDs

 This created two main complications:

-· Customized installations – because the building architect desired an aesthetically pleasing installation and the existing infrastructure had to be reused, the installations required carefully engineered substructures to integrate the new technology – the digital signage often weighed more than the prior static sign installations and required careful product selections.
+· Customized design – because the building architect desired an aesthetically pleasing project and the existing infrastructure had to be reused, the projects required carefully engineered substructures to integrate the new technology – the digital signage often weighed more than the prior static sign and required careful product selections.

 · Customized software – traditional, off-the-shelf digital signage software did not have the capabilities needed to accommodate the unique signage shapes and uncommon aspect ratios.
 This required custom modules to be programmed by our partner 22 Miles.

-Extreme customization was key to a successful installation.
+Extreme customization was key to this successful project.

 LMG utilized non-standard materials, such as architecturally fabricated metal and extruded aluminum framing, to create custom substructures that are adjustable, can handle the weight and support requirements of the LED screens, and seamlessly integrate the new digital displays into the existing environment.